wangjenn/selfcompassion-llm/README.md

 - Deterministic ingestion pipeline (`ingestion.py`)
 - `requirements.txt` provided for environment setup
 - Docker + docker-compose included for containerized runs
+- Repo includes a small demo dataset (`processed_documents_clean.json`) so you can immediately run the app and test its functionality.

 ---